USS Anacostia (AO-94): End-of-war operations

 At the time of the Japanese capitulation on 15 August, Anacostia was in port in Ulithi.
 She moved on to Okinawa six days later and remained there through 25 October.
 The oiler then sailed to the Japanese home islands and touched at Kanoya on the 30th.
 She also visited the Japanese port of Kagoshima, Kyūshū.
-At each point, she acted as station tanker at U.S. Army air bases.
+At each point, she acted as station tanker at United States Army air bases.

 Anacostia got underway for the Philippines early in December and arrived at Manila shortly thereafter.
 She operated in Philippine waters for approximately two months before commencing another trip to Okinawa on 2 February 1946.
 From that island, she sailed for Pearl Harbor and reached Hawaiian waters on 7 March.
 The next day, she weighed anchor and shaped a course for the Gulf Coast via the Panama Canal.
 She transited the canal late in March and arrived at New Orleans, Louisiana, on 29 March.

 Anacostia moved to Mobile, Alabama, on the 30th and began inactivation preparations there.
-She was decommissioned at Mobile on 16 April 1946 and was transferred by the Maritime Commission that same day.
+She was decommissioned at Mobile on 16 April 1946 and was transferred by the United States Maritime Commission that same day.
 Her name was struck from the Navy List on 8 May 1946.